kiwicampus/rosboard_client/README.md

     </tr>
 </table>

 A visual representation on the difference between `rosboard` and `rosbridge` can be seen in the following GIFs.
 These GIFs were recorded in the client side while streaming the color image.
+The streaming visualized using Rviz and captured by recording the screen.
+This visualization and recording took place in the client ROS network.
 You may notice how `rosboard` (left) has less latency than `rosbridge` (right, no compression).

 <table align="center">
     <tr>